 The main goal of CVs is to provide a clear and uniform meaning to the concepts used by a community accessing the knowledge in a specific domain.
 They are one support to help every community member understand the concepts of the community language itself in the same way.
 In a shared working environment, all members should speak the same language, therefore CVs provide this precision, giving to each concept the same meaning.
 When a concept is referred by a member, every member knows exactly what its meaning is.

-Specifically, CVs try to solve some issues in the vocabulary, in order to remove ambiguity and provide precision and consistency of the concepts in each community.
+Specifically, CVs try to solve some issues in the vocabulary, in order to remove ambiguity and provide precision and consistency of the concepts in a given community.
 Synonym words, different words with the same meaning, is an issue that CVs address with its mechanisms.
 They define the concept meaning through a relation between two or more words, and gather in a list of terms every word with the same meaning.
 Other issue that CV address is a word with the same spelling but different meanings, namely homograph words.
 CVs deal with this issue by having each concept described by only one authorized or controlled term.

 To create a CV, there are several paths to do it.
 Amongst others, Ontologies is one of the paths.
 Ontology is a type of CV that addresses the problems of consistent representation and standardization of knowledge.
-Specifically, Gruber provides a definition for ontology as “(...) a formal specification of a shared conceptualization of a domain of interest.”
-(Gruber, 1993) In other words, an ontology represents a formal agreement, where formal implies that it has to be machine readable, and agreement implies an arrangement by the community members for the representation of concepts with similar meaning related to a domain by the same term.
+From the relevant literature, Gruber (Gruber, 1993) provides a definition for ontology as “(...) a formal specification of a shared conceptualization of a domain of interest”.
+In other words, an ontology represents a formal agreement, where formal implies that it has to be machine readable, and agreement implies an arrangement by the community members for the representation of concepts with similar meaning related to a domain by the same term.

 Ontologies provide a structure of terms to represent concepts, and also provide a hierarchy in order to define the relations between the concepts.
 These relations provide means to quantify a relation and its strength.
 In this sense a concept can be more related to a term A than to other term B, if the numeric value of the relation between the concept and term A is higher.
 Although ontologies provide structures for concept representation, they are static.
 Additionally, the maintenance necessary in an ontology consumes a lot of time and other resources, such as a specialized administrator to do it.
 Other requirement for an ontology that could be a problem, is the agreement of the concepts inside it by the community.
 This process also requires time to do it, and this could bring delay to the creation of an Ontology.

-One of the areas that deal with the creation and maintenance of an ontology, is referred to as Ontology Learning.
-Ontology Learning (OL) is the area that studies the mechanisms and processes to transform heavy tasks like the creation and maintenance of an Ontology, into a semi or complete automatic process.
-This area still has a long path ahead.
+One of the areas that deal with the creation and maintenance of an ontology is Ontology Learning (OL), which studies both mechanisms and processes to transform heavy tasks like creation and maintenance of Ontologies, into a semi or complete automatic process.
 Although semi-automatic methods were found that still requires the help of an ontology expert, for example, to validate a new concept, the idea of a pure automatic method that could enrich an ontology is not yet in a near future.